On this page

-Algolia’s Analytics engine offers search-related metrics that track your users’ actual search activity.
+Algolia’s Analytics engine offers search-related metrics that track your users’ search and click activity.
 By using specialized search metrics - like popular searches, no result rates, or click and search-to-conversion rates - you can ensure that your Algolia implementation is optimized to meet your business’ needs.

-- Your inventory - less waste, better product availability
+- How to track your inventory needs - less waste, better product availability

 The Search Bar as Feedback

 Essentially, the search bar is being used as a feedback form or an impromptu user survey.
 Looking at it from this perspective, the search bar provides daily loads of useful feedback that offer invaluable search and business insights.
 Capturing this feedback in a meaningful and timely manner, and in an easy to read format, is critical to the success of our Analytics feature.

 Two Kinds of Analytics: Search and Click

 There are actually two different kinds of analytics: one that looks closely at your users’ search behavior (Search Analytics), and another that measures what they do after a search (Click Analytics).

 Search Analytics facilitates modeling by breaking down user searches into numerous categories of data, like popular searches, number of “no results”, and filter usage.
 The goal of search analytics is to ensure that your search experience be data-driven.

 Click Analytics takes that data further, providing insight into what significant actions a user takes after performing a search: you can analyze two events: